Online public services and Design Thinking for governments

 We want online public services to help us get on with the rest of our lives.

 We want online public services that allow us control of our online identities and our personal data and to still get to most out of public services.

 We want online public services that are provided by whoever’s going to do the best job.

 We want online public services that allow us to easily register our opinion on any public service and the local and central government agencies responsible for them.

 We want online public services that support us to make a contribution to public services and government.

-Here at Boost New Media, we would like to help you learn more about how Design Thinking can help your organisation produce results your clients will love.
+Here at Boost, we would like to help you learn more about how Design Thinking can help your organisation produce results your clients will love.
 Have you used Design Thinking methods to build an online service before?
 Would you like to know more about it?
 Share your opinions and experiences with us.
 We would like to hear from you!